Bolivarian National Guard of Venezuela: Founding

 On August 4, 1937, the National Guard was raised via a Presidential Decree of President Eleazar López Contreras, published in the Official Gazette.
 The presidential decree divided the National Guard into the National Guard of the Interior (subdivided into the Highway, Rural, Health, and Urban Services) and the Frontier National Guard, and set its joint command structure under the Ministries of War and Navy and of the Interior and Justice, absorbing into the new service the personnel of the National Frontier Police.
-As a national police force, it was also mandated to have its own investigations service as well.
+As a national police force, it was mandated to have its own investigations service.
 As a result, the PSAFS became first the National Police Academy and later the National Public Security Academy.

 On its first graduation on October 12, 1937, Sgt.
 Martin Torres gave an emotional address to his fellow graduates and to the honorary guests, thanking the Government and the Spanish military mission for forming the new service.
 The Mission organized the new service until 1941 and thus completed the Charter of the National Guard (based on the Charter of the Civil Guard), with its motto, "Honor is Its Emblem" (based on the Spanish Civil Guard motto).
 The first National Guard station opened in Tachira on December 6 the same year.

 In 1938, Congress passed the National Security Service Law.
 On November 8, Major Francisco de Paula Angarita Arvelo, Venezuelan Army, was appointed the first Commanding General of the National Guard, thus the National Guard became an independent arm of the Army.
 In 1940 the first officer training course was commenced.
 The service was hit hard by a 1941 reduction but debuted, with the help of the Federal Bureau of Investigation of the United States, the Military and Police Intelligence Training courses, in 1944.
 In the same year, via General Orders 16 on April 13 that same year, its joint command structure and duties were amended and the service was formed into a brigade-sized formation.